fabianingram/code-refactor/code-refractor/code-refactor/README.md

 There are no tests for this application.

 ## Questions
-If you have any questions about this projects, please contact me directly at nicole.elisaw@gmail.com.
-You can view more of my projects at https://github.com/nicolewallace09.
+If you have any questions about this projects, please contact me directly at fabianjammalingram@gmail.comn You can view more of my projects at https://github.com/fabianingram/coderefactor/).